Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

 input-file:
 - Microsoft.SecurityInsights/preview/2021-03-01-preview/Settings.json
 - Microsoft.SecurityInsights/preview/2021-03-01-preview/operations.json
+- Microsoft.SecurityInsights/preview/2021-03-01-preview/Watchlists.json
 directive:
   - suppress: R4017
     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/Settings.json
     where: $.definitions.Settings
     reason: The Setting does not support list by subscription.
+It's not a top-level resource.
+To get the Watchlist, we should have a subscription as well as a resource group and Log Analytics workspace.
+  - suppress: R4017
+    from: Microsoft.SecurityInsights/preview/2021-03-01-preview/Watchlists.json
+    where: $.definitions.Watchlist
+    reason: The Watchlist does not support list by subscription.
 It's not a top-level resource.
 To get the Watchlist, we should have a subscription as well as a resource group and Log Analytics workspace.
 ```

 ---